Updated March 17, 2021

 Unlike FIFO, the last in-first out method does not always provide an accurate valuation of ending inventory.
 Since the oldest goods tend to be stored repeatedly as inventory, a significant portion will likely become obsolete before use.
 LIFO does, however, correctly match the current revenue with the current costs of a given period.
 Another thing to keep in mind is that when it comes to financial accounting, LIFO is usually not the preferred method as it is banned by IFRS and has restricted use according to GAAP.

 Depending on the good, FIFO and LIFO may not be viable options for inventory valuation.
 An alternative and generally accepted method is weighted average costing or WAC.
 With this technique, the goods receive the same valuation regardless of when and at what cost each was purchased.
 Instead, the total cost of items in inventory is divided by the number of units to yield the weighted average cost per unit.

-While the FIFO, LIFO, and WAC are all accepted methods for valuation, businesses should select the one that best fits their reporting and management styles.
-The easiest way to monitor your products is by using back office software like SynergySuite, which provides live tracking of your inventory whenever you need it.
-Inventory valuation is an extremely useful and powerful tool for restaurant management, but if not done properly, can have costly consequences.
+Whether you’re a WAC, LIFO, or FIFO restaurant, the easiest way to monitor your products is by using back-office software like SynergySuite, which provides live tracking of your inventory whenever you need it.
+Inventory valuation is an extremely useful and powerful tool for restaurant management, but if not done properly, it can have costly consequences.
 Let’s get started on your inventory costing strategy today—our software can help.